Princess-org/Princess-org.github.io/source/modules.rst

 ~~~~~~~~~

 It is possible to re-export (exported) functions and variables from other
 modules.
 This is done using the ``from module export function``.
-Do note that you can specify
+You can specify
 multiple functions, and also use the wildcard ``*`` to export all functions from that file.
 This can be useful if you want to split your API over various files but you still want to
 export all functionality from a single module.